Academy Software Foundation - Project Lifecycle

 • Have a defined project mission and scope

-• An overview of the project’s architecture and features defined.
+• An overview of the project’s architecture and features defined ( equivalent to the documentation_architecture OpenSFF Best Practices Silver Level badge requirement. )

 • Community and contributor growth assessment